-A. The Drug Price Cap Is Protectionist.
+B. The Drug Price Cap Is Protectionist.

-1. The Cap is Protectionist On the Consumer Level.
+I. The Cap is Protectionist on the Consumer Level.

-The Drug Price Cap is impermissibly protectionist because it mandates an artificially lower price for Connecticut than the prevailing WAC price in other states and thus "attempts to give local consumers an advantage over consumers in other States."
+The Drug Price Cap violates the Commerce Clause for the independent reason that it is impermissibly protectionist.
+The Cap mandates an artificially lower price for Connecticut than the prevailing WAC price in other states and thus "attempts to give local consumers an advantage over consumers in other States."
 Camps Newfound/Owatonna, Inc. v.
 Town of Harrison, 520 U.S. 564, 577-78 (1997) (quoting Brown-Forman, 476 U.S. at 580)).
-Either consumers in other states will absorb the costs not borne by Connecticut or other states will respond by enacting their own price caps mandating even lower prices with even more burdensome reference price formulas, setting off an "artificial race between legislatures to set the lowest" reference price for drugs.
+Either consumers in other states will absorb the costs not borne by those in Connecticut, or other states will respond by enacting their own price caps mandating even lower prices with even more burdensome reference price formulas, setting off an "artificial race between legislatures to set the lowest" reference price for drugs.
 PhRMA, 406 F. Supp.
 2d at 70 (striking down D.C. drug price regulation under Commerce Clause).

-The Supreme Court has consistently instructed that "[a]voiding this sort of 'economic Balkanization,' and the retaliatory acts of other States that may follow, is one of the central purposes of our negative Commerce Clause jurisprudence," Camps

-Newfound/Owatonna, 520 U.S. at 577 (quoting Hughes v.
+The Supreme Court has consistently instructed that "[a]voiding this sort of 'economic Balkanization,' and the retaliatory acts of other States that may follow, is one of the central purposes of our negative Commerce Clause jurisprudence," Camps Newfound/Owatonna, 520 U.S. at 577 (quoting Hughes v.
 Oklahoma, 441 U.S. 322, 325 (1979)); see also C & A Carbone, Inc. v.
 Town of Clarkstown, 511 U.S. 383, 390 (1994) (Commerce Clause "prohibit[s] . . . laws that would excite those jealousies and retaliatory measures the Constitution was designed to prevent").

-The Supreme Court in Pork Producers recognized the risk of economic retaliation, explaining (in its discussion of Healy) that, "if the Connecticut law stood, 'each of the border States' could 'enac[t] statutes essentially identical to Connecticut's' in retaliation-a result often associated with avowedly protectionist economic policies."
+The Supreme Court in Pork Producers also recognized the risk of economic retaliation inherent in state price-control laws, explaining (in its discussion of Healy) that, "if the Connecticut law stood, 'each of the border States' could 'enac[t] statutes essentially identical to Connecticut's' in retaliation-a result often associated with avowedly protectionist economic policies."
 598 U.S. at 373 (alteration in original) (quoting Healy, 491 U.S. at 339-40).
-Pork Producers also condemned state price-control laws for depriving "consumers in other States of whatever competitive advantages they may possess."
+Pork Producers condemned state price-control laws for depriving "consumers in other States of whatever competitive advantages they may possess."
 Id. at 374 (internal citations and quotation marks omitted).
-The Drug Price Cap offends that principle by forcing consumers in other states to absorb the costs not borne by Connecticut consumers and thereby denying out-of-state consumers the competitive advantages they would otherwise enjoy.
+The Drug Price Cap similarly deprives consumers in other states of the competitive advantages they would otherwise enjoy; indeed, it forces them to absorb the costs not borne by Connecticut consumers.